TosbackCgusBridge-Bot/CGUs-versions/Paypal/Privacy Policy.md

 More Information

-*   About PayPal
+*   About
-*   Contact Us
+*   Accounts
 *   Fees
-*   PayPal Developers
-*   Merchant Services
-*   Worldwide

 *   Privacy
+*   Security Center
+*   Contact Us
-*   PayPal Blog
+*   Legal Agreements
 *   Jobs
-*   Legal Agreements
-*   Site Map
-*   eBay
+*   Mass Pay

 Copyright © 1999-2016 PayPal.
 All rights reserved.
+Consumer advisory- PayPal Pte.
+Ltd., the holder of PayPal's stored value
+facility, does not require the approval of the Monetary Authority of Singapore.
+Users are advised to read the terms and conditions carefully.

 *   Home
-    *   Get to Know PayPal
+    *   Get Started
-        *   Why PayPal
-        *   How To Use PayPal
+        *   Why Use PayPal
-        *   How to Setup an Account
-        *   How Much It Costs
+        *   How It Works
-        *   Account Types
-    *   Pay Online
-        *   PayPal Extras MasterCard
-        *   Shop Via Mobile
+        *   Where to Shop With It
-    *   Send Money
+    *   Send Payment
-        *   Send Money Online
+        *   Send Payment Online
-        *   Internationally
-        *   To Your Teen
-        *   Via Your Mobile
-    *   Get Paid
+        *   Make a Mass Payment
     *   Request Money
+        *   Request Money
+        *   Send an Invoice
     *   Sell on eBay
-        *   Sell with Classifieds
-        *   Sell on Your Website
-        *   Fundraise
-    *   Products &.
-Services
+    *   Developers
 *   Personal
 *   Business
+*   Products